Tips for final exams

 - Review your exam schedule.
 Schedules are now available by visiting Exam Schedules.
 If you are a student on the Bannatyne campus, visit your college office for your exam schedule.
 Don’t forget that you have to remain available until all of your exams have been fulfilled, so don’t book holiday plans until you know when your exams will be complete.
 Exam conflicts, if any, should be reported as soon as possible to the Registrar’s Office.

 CALM YOUR NERVES

 Many students feel stressed around exam time so think about what you can do to address your worries before they spiral out of control.
 Here are some steps to take:

-- Educate yourself on University of Manitoba exam policies.
+- Educate yourself on UM exam policies.
 Be aware that anything you do which gives you or another student an unfair advantage makes the conditions unfair for everyone else.
 Review the policies here.

 - Know what counts.
 Keep in mind that, according to Section 2.5 of the Student Discipline Bylaw, exam cheating is “…the purposeful circumventing of fair testing procedures.
 Such acts may be premeditated/planned or may be unintentional or opportunistic.”
 Examples of cheating include letting another student look at your exam, helping a friend on an exam, using a cell phone during an exam, or continuing to write an exam once the time has elapsed.
 Make sure you are clear on what materials are unauthorized during an exam.
 Visit the Academic Integrity website to learn more.

 - Take care of yourself.
 Sleep, eat and exercise.
 A short walk is often all you need to feel recharged and can have great stress reducing benefits.
 Eat balanced meals, get the rest you need, and stay physically active.